laserpants/trombone/docs/route-format.rst

 Placeholders
 ------------

-Placeholders are denoted by a double pair of surrounding curly-braces (akin to Handlebars.js).
+Placeholders are denoted by a double pair of surrounding curly-braces (akin to e.g., Handlebars.js).
 Trombone templates acknowledge three types of placeholder variables:

 * JSON value ``{{placeholders}}``;
 * Uri segment ``{{:variables}}``; and